 8. Disengage From Emotional Tantrums

-Narcissism often coincides with intense emotion and rage.
+Narcissism often coincides with intense emotion and narcissistic rage.
 Unfortunately, it’s easy for loved ones to get swept up in the drama.
 Instead, aim to use phrases that disengage a narcissist as much as possible.
 Don’t personalize tantrums or outbursts.
 Label their emotional expressions as their expressions—not as an accurate reflection of your character.

 9. Learn How to Ignore Their Criticisms